Balakumaran1109/Inventory_App_Backend/README.md

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests.

 ##  Frontend Repository
-The link to the frontend repository can be found [here](https://github.com/Balakumaran1109/Inventory_App_Frontend).
+The link to the frontend repository can be found here [Frontend Repo](https://github.com/Balakumaran1109/Inventory_App_Frontend).

----
+## License
+This project is open-source and available under the MIT License.